 A medical re-check is given to each person to make sure he or she can participate in all camp activities.
 All prescription and non-prescription drugs must be reviewed by the Health Officer.
+ALL MEDICATION, prescription or otherwise must be presented at health checkin in it's original bottle.
 All medication will then be placed in a lockable box, if the unit does not have one the Health Lodge can provide one.
 A designated leader will receive an orientation from the Health Director in the proper control of the medication and the daily unit medication logs.
 The lockbox is then given to a designated unit leader for safekeeping.
 Adult leaders are responsible to remind campers of their medication times.